mfzzf/ClaudeDeploy/README.md

 ✅ Verifying Claude Code installation
 ✅ Verifying Claude Code Router installation

-✅ Claude Code installation completed successfully!
+✅ Claude Code installed successfully on remote server!
-You can now use Claude Code on your remote server.
+🎉 You can now use Claude Code on your remote server.
 ```

 ## 🤝 Contributing